php/php-langspec/spec/14-classes.md

 It is possible for all three dynamic properties to be absent, in which case, the `Closure` object is empty.

+Closure objects can not be serialized or unserialized.

 ###Class `Generator`

 This class supports the [`yield` operator](10-expressions.md#yield-operator).
 This class cannot be